 Fig is super-sweet – loves to be cuddled and held, but he’s highly unpredictable.
 He has shrieking spells where even he is left wondering WTF.
 He’s terrified of bananas, will kiss you and then bite you in the span of a fraction of a second, pukes when nervous, sucks on your finger and has seizures.
 His head is misshapen, his tongue hangs out for no apparent reason, but when he curls up into a tiny ball to sleep (like a psychotic gerbil) your heart will almost burst from the adorableness of it all.

 Frida is a 15-year-old Chihuahua.
 Frida is named after the artist Frida Kahlo.
 Why?
 Because they both shattered their pelvises in horrific accidents, were told they wouldn’t walk again – then did.
 And because they both have a flair for the dramatic.

 Frida was picked up as a stray and taken to the shelter.
 She then escaped her cage and then proceeded to escape the shelter.
 She was then hit by a car that shattered her pelvis, picked back up and returned to the shelter.
 Her pelvis has healed but she walks with a limp and has arthritis for which she takes daily meds.

 Frida loves to bite visitors, hump Erik's arm and hide out in the linen closet.

-Hamlet (or Hami as we like to call him) is a four year-old Chiweenie.
+Hamlet (or Hami as we like to call him) is a five year-old Chiweenie.

 Put in a box at eight weeks old, driven to the desert and abandoned, his life didn’t start out so great.
 Then Animal Control found the box.
 So that was great.
 Hami is one lucky dog.